Making Smart Financial Management Decisions

 - Filing your tax return creates RRSP contribution room that you can carry forward and use when your income increases.

 After you file your income tax return, and once it has been processed by CRA, you will receive a Notice of Assessment.
-They look a bit different this year and should be easier to understand.
+They look a bit different than they used to and should be easier to understand.
 Put your Notice of Assessment somewhere safe so that you can find it when you need it.
 It confirms the information you provided on your tax return and shows you what your RRSP contribution limit is.

 Students take note – here are some more reasons why you should file your income taxes: